"It's terrible how you are so dismissive of the Flow Hive. It is a great option for beekeepers".

 As you can see, it's very feasible to inspect a Flow Hive in this manner.

-Today beekeeping isn’t quite the low-cost hobby it used to be.
-Purchasing the hive, the various components as the colony grows, accessories, tools, clothing and even the bees all adds up.
-But there are price points at each of these levels, including “budget products”.
+Today beekeeping isn't quite the low-cost hobby it used to be.
+Purchasing the hive, the various components as the colony grows, accessories, tools, clothing and even the bees all add up.
+But there are price points at each of these levels, including "budget products".
 Beekeeping is still very much within the realm of most people looking for a new and exciting hobby.

 Flow Hive doesn't focus on lowering the cost of beekeeping!
 That isn't the objective and, sure enough, it is an expensive product - some would say VERY expensive.
 If you are looking at a Flow Hive primarily to obtain lots of honey, easily and cheaply, then this is not for you.

 At the time of writing (Dec 2018), representative prices are as follows (we are linking to the Flow Hive pages if you wish to check current prices).
 NOTE: For comparison purposes, many of the comparisons here are for cedar boxes, which is a premium, high-end wood, with multiple benefits.
 However, the use of pine can lower the prices considerably.

 Note: Don't forget shipping costs - a Flow Frame costs from $25 to $40 to ship to the US.
 A Flow Hive is around $85.
 As a comparison point, PerfectBee offers free shipping on all orders above $75.

 Let's be totally clear about these comparisons.
 The Flow Hive folks will quite reasonably claim it's not a fair comparison.
 With the Flow Hive, you are paying for a new technology with some very impressive design factors (you are also paying for some pretty awesome marketing!).
 More importantly, you don't need harvesting equipment - the Flow Hive IS the harvesting equipment.